 b.
-Results from the spectral nudging (SN) integrations.
+Results from the spectral nudging integrations.

-The dark bars in Figure 2 show the results from the same experiments as section 3a but using spectral nudging (SN).
-Firstly, compared to LBN (Fig. 1), the variability among the ensemble members is much smaller for SN, particularly for 2meter temperature and precipitation.
-It is clear that SN produced smaller RMS errors than LBN for the number of forcing field levels larger than or equal to 9.
-On the contrary, the RMS of SN for levels less than or equal to 7 is much larger than the RMS of LBN, except for precipitation.
-This indicates that the simulation with spectral nudging depends strongly on the accuracy of the forcing fields, which is less accurate if interpolated from a smaller number of levels in the forcing fields.
+The dark bars in Fig. 2 show the results from the same experiments as in section 3a but using spectral nudging (SN).
+First, relative to LBN (Fig. 1), the variability among the ensemble members is much smaller for SN-in particular, for 2-m temperature and precipitation.
+It is clear that SN produced RMS errors that are similar to those of LBN for the number of forcing field levels larger than or equal to nine.
+On the contrary, the RMS of SN for levels less than or equal to seven is much larger than the RMS of LBN, except for precipitation.
+This indicates that the simulation with spectral nudging depends strongly on the accuracy of the forcing fields, which is less accurate if interpolated from a coarser vertical resolution forcing fields.
 This was expected since SN utilizes the forcing fields within the entire domain.
-For this reason, the results are not so sensitive to the vertical levels of the forcing data for LBN since they were used only at and near the lateral boundaries.
-The huge discontinuity between the 9L and 7L was not simply a result of the lack of lowestlevel (i.e., 1000 and 925 hPa levels) forcing field, but rather a combination of the lack of forcing at both the lower and upper levels.
-The RMS of an additional experiment with 6 vertical pressure levels (at 1000, 925, 850, 700, 600, and 500 hPa) was found to be as large as that of 7L, indicating that the lack of lower levels is not a contributor to the degradation (figure not shown).
-Interestingly, the 17L was slightly less accurate than the 9L in the experiment.
-We do not know the reason at this point, but we suspect it is related to the balance between wind and mass field.
+By this reason, for LBN, the results are not so sensitive to the vertical levels of the forcing data since they were used only at and near the lateral boundaries.
+The huge discontinuity between the 9L and 7L was not simply a result of the lack of lowest level (i.e., 1000- and 925-hPa levels) forcing field, but rather was a combination of the lack of forcing at both the lower and upper levels.
+The RMS of an additional experiment with six vertical pressure levels (at 1000, 925, 850, 700, 600, and 500 hPa) was found to be as large as that of 7L, indicating that the lack of lower levels is not a contributor to the degradation (figure not shown).

 From these experiments, we came to the following conclusions for regional model integrations using spectral nudging.
-Spectral nudging improves the regional simulation compared to conventional lateral boundary nudging, if a sufficient number of forcing field levels are available.
+Spectral nudging gives similar accuracy of the regional simulation when compared with conventional lateral boundary nudging, if a sufficient number of forcing field levels are available.
 If the vertical resolution of the forcing field is poor, the SN simulation deteriorates quickly.
-The vertical resolution of the forcing field is critical to the quality of the regional simulation when spectral nudging is used, and at least 9 forcing levels are required for reasonably good regional simulation.
+The vertical resolution of the forcing field is critical to the quality of the regional simulation when spectral nudging is used, and at least nine forcing levels are required for reasonably good regional simulation.
 The specification of the levels in the vertical is not so critical, but evenly distributed levels in the vertical seem to be preferred.